Camp Bob Waldorf

 Getting Here and Getting Around

 You are welcomed and encouraged to bring your own car to camp!
-Most of our staff are local to the L.A. are and drive or carpool to camp, while others fly into Los Angeles International Airport (LAX).
+Most of our staff are local to the L.A. area and drive or carpool to camp, while others fly into Los Angeles International Airport (LAX).
 We provide a shuttle from LAX for anyone flying in from out of town.
 Parking is available at camp for anyone that would like to bring a car.

 Being 20 mins away from Downtown L.A. means that you can get around easily with a car.
 However, if you chose not to bring a vehicle or don't have access to one, not to worry, public transportation, Ubers/Lyfts, and carpools are easily accessible from camp.
 We also plan staff outings and trips during our intersessions.